leapdragon/GACD-Week3-Project/CodeBook.md

 The script creates two files upon exit:

-1. Mean_and_Std_Summary.txt — The final tiday dataset of means, showing mean values for each combination of subject, activity, and variable
+1. Mean_and_Std_Summary.txt — The final tidy dataset of means, showing mean values for each combination of subject, activity, and variable
 2. Mean_and_Std_Complete.txt — The intermediate (combined) dataset, with human-readable labels affixed

 ## Data Format: Mean_and_Std_Summary.txt